Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 The accommodation options I mention throughout this itinerary are priced for a mid-range budget (no hostels or 5-star hotels).
 As with all my itineraries, they are ones I have personally stayed in and can recommend (or I provide alternatives if not), are close to transport, eateries and all the main attractions.

-The Japan Rail Pass is available to save some money but there are limitations.
-More on this further down the page.
+The Japan Rail Pass is available to save some money, but there are limitations and prices increased by 77% in October 2023.
+Alternatively, we can now purchase individual shinkansen tickets in advance, more on this further down the page.

 TIP: If you’re hoping to visit during the cherry blossom season, my detailed guide to spring in Japan is packed with tips for more places to go, alternatives to popular spots, what to pack and how to avoid the huge crowds!